 In some cases, however, researchers may wish to make their work available through the ‘gold’ open access route, which may involve the payment of an Article Processing Charge (APC), allowing the article to be made publicly viewable immediately.
-Please see details of the Article Processing Charges (APC) Application fund, including how to apply, below.
+Please see details of the Article Processing Charges (APC) application fund, including how to apply.

 Externally Funded Research

 Some funding bodies will support their grant holders to deliver on open access policies by paying APCs.
 Where possible you should include anticipated open access charges in your grant application.
 Where an APC is paid, most funding bodies will expect the article to be made available under a specific Creative Commons licence, and failure to follow this requirement will result in the output being considered as non-compliant.
 Please email [email protected] if you have a query about the choice of Creative Commons licence required by your funding body.